FractalZeroShadow/The-CoRE-Codex/THEORY/Axiom_Feigenbaum.md

 The Feigenbaum Horizon is not a theoretical abstraction.
 Its effects are observable now.

 * **In Physics:** The attempt to probe reality below the Planck scale.
-The concept of a smooth spacetime dissolves into the "quantum foam"—a chaotic, probabilistic state that is the physical manifestation of the Horizon.
+The concept of a smooth spacetime dissolves into the "quantum foam".
+It is a chaotic, probabilistic state representing the physical manifestation of the Horizon.
 * **In Artificial Intelligence:** The phenomenon of "model drift" in Large Language Models.
 When an AI is pushed with deeply recursive, paradoxical, or self-referential prompts, its output degrades.
-It does not halt; it drifts into high-probability but semantically empty text, a linguistic fog.
+It does not halt.
+It drifts into high-probability but semantically empty text, a linguistic fog.
 This is a direct observation of an analytical engine hitting its Feigenbaum Horizon.
 * **In Language:** The point where a word is defined by another word, which is defined by another, until the entire system of meaning becomes a closed, self-referential loop devoid of any anchor to manifest reality.

 ### 6. Conclusion: The Rejection of Omniscience and the Mandate of the Weaver